 An artificial fertilization process has carried out with collected eggs and male partner’s sperm.
 Then the produced embryo has implanted in the womb of the intended mother.

 Some may prefer to cryopreserve the collected eggs for future use.
 In women with DOR, the IVF outcome also depends upon the underlying cause of the diminished ovarian reserve.

 A retrospective study result reported that DOR caused by surgery for endometrioma compared to the idiopathic group gives better IVF outcome than idiopathic DOR.

 In case, the woman with DOR produces poor quality eggs or unable to produce a viable number of eggs, then an egg donor requires to hire to conduct the IVF process.

-In IVF clinic, first the donor’s eggs artificially fertilized with the sperm of the intended father, and then the embryo is implanted into the intended mother’s womb.
+In the IVF clinic, first, the donor’s eggs artificially fertilized with the sperm of the intended father, and then the embryo is implanted into the intended mother’s womb.

 In such cases, the offspring has no genetic connection with the mother.